-All full dentures should have a hard reline every two years.
-Boulder Dental Designs removes a layer of plastic from the denture’s interior surface, and then fills the denture with a putty-like material that conforms to the contours of your mouth creating an accurate impression.
-The denture is sent to the lab where it is adjusted to the new shape of your gum tissue.
-This results in maximum contact between the denture and your mouth.
+All complete dentures should have a hard reline every two years.
+Boulder Dental Designs removes a layer of plastic from the denture’s interior surface and then fills the denture with a putty-like material that conforms to the contours of your mouth, creating an accurate impression.
+The denture is sent to the lab and adjusted to the new shape of your gum tissue.
+The adjustment results in maximum contact between the denture and your mouth.

 SOFT DENTURE RELINE

-Some patients are unable to wear ordinary dentures because of tender gums or sore spots.
+Some patients cannot wear ordinary dentures because of tender gums or sore spots.
 Boulder Dental Designs may recommend relining the denture with a material that stays pliable for one to two years before needing replacement.
-This material is much less likely to give the patient sore spots than the standard hard reline acrylic.
+This material is less likely to give the patient sore spots than the standard hard reline acrylic.
 Patients experiencing these problems may also consider a more permanent solution of implant retained dentures.

 If dentures have not been serviced in quite some time, a patient’s gums may be red, swollen, or misshapen.
-This creates problems in taking impressions for a new hard or soft reline and may lead to a denture that would perpetuate the problem.
+These issues create problems in taking impressions for a new hard or soft reline and may lead to a denture that would perpetuate the problem.

-A temporary, or palliative (medicated) reline material may be recommended to allow the inflammation to subside.
-This reline makes the denture fit much more tightly, and is usually soft and pliable.
+With a temporary or palliative (medicated) reline, your dentist may recommend a softer material to allow the inflammation to subside.
+The material makes the denture fit much more tightly and is usually soft and pliable.
 After a few weeks, the gums return to a more normal state.
 The patient is then ready for his new denture or hard reline.

 What Should I Expect During a Denture Reline Procedure?